thomasjdelaney/Roundtower_Interview/README.md

 e.g. if buy $1m kwn, you sell $500k CNH, sell $250k NTN, etc using betas from indept vars.
 Also, worth rerunning lasso & limiting to 3 indept vars & hedge with these 3 instead of the 5 you use to model kwn.
 This can be 2nd iteration.

+#### My own thoughts
+* Clean product by product?
+* Look at distribution of data existance over minutes of the day for an impression of when we _should_ have data.

+TODO:
+  - function for extracting distribution of existing data.
+Complications include: holidays, weekends.
+The point is to identify missing data, and understand more about the data.
+Our ultimate goal is to clean up the data.